The Pirates raised more than $3,500 in the event

 The Pirates notch a pair of wins over Charlotte and Duke

 Julie Torbett and her staff will hold several camps throughout the summer

 Head volleyball coach gets established in local community

-Julie Torbett, who played an integral role in the success of a nationally-prominent Penn State program as a student-athlete and followed with 338 wins in a 20-year coaching career, begins her first season as head volleyball coach at East Carolina University.
+Julie Torbett, who played an integral role in the success of a nationally-prominent Penn State program as a student-athlete and followed with more than 350 wins in a 20-year coaching career, begins her second year as head volleyball coach at East Carolina University.